programmingxpert/programmingxpert/README.md

 - 😁 Hi, I'm Satya, a fullstack developer and a high school student!
 - 😄 I like JavaScript and Python!
 I know a lot of other languages too!
 - 🤔 Currently working on a website!
 - 📫 Join my Discord server, Let's Talk!
-[Discord](https://discord.gg/ehuFKH88SM)
+[Discord](https://discord.gg/zWTG726Njz)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I prefer human creativity over AI, even though AI has the potential to change the world!
+- ⚡ Tech-savvy with a keyboard, turning logic into magic and bugs into features

 ## My Stats